Learn

 Tanner stage 5, the final stage

-• Final adult height is reached between one and two years after the first period.
+• Adult height is reached between one and two years after the first period.

 • The breasts reach their approximate adult size (although breasts can continue to change through age 18.)